Democrats signal limited patience for GOP opposition to Biden infrastructure package

 The political schisms seemed only to widen a day after Biden invited lawmakers from both parties to the White House, illustrating the significant obstacles the president faces if he hopes to craft a swift bipartisan deal.
-Biden has said a massive package is necessary to upgrade the country’s roads, bridges and water ways as well as rebuild schools, improve broadband services, and provide more home care for the elderly.
+Biden has said a massive package is necessary to upgrade the country’s roads, bridges and water ways as well as rebuild schools, improve broadband services and provide more home care for the elderly.

-At a weekly party lunch, Senate Majority Leader Chuck Schumer (D-N.Y.) said Democrats remain committed to addressing the country’s infrastructure needs with Republican support, according to party aides, who spoke on condition of anonymity to describe a private gathering.
-But Schumer still acknowledged that Democrats have at their disposal the ability to use a budget process, known as reconciliation, to adopt the president’s so-called American Jobs Plan using only 51 votes.
+At a weekly party lunch, Senate Majority Leader Charles E. Schumer (D-N.Y.) said Democrats remain committed to addressing the country’s infrastructure needs with Republican support, according to party aides, who spoke on the condition of anonymity to describe a private gathering.
+But Schumer still acknowledged that Democrats have at their disposal the ability to use a budget process, known as reconciliation, to adopt the president’s American Jobs Plan using only 51 votes.

-Exiting the huddle, Sen. Chris Coons (D-Del.), one of Biden’s closest allies in Congress, predicted to reporters on Tuesday that it is “likely we will end up” relying on reconciliation in the end to pass much of the president’s proposal, adding Democrats still should “first do everything we reasonably can to negotiate bipartisan bills with the other side.”
+Exiting the huddle, Sen. Christopher A. Coons (D-Del.), one of Biden’s closest allies in Congress, predicted to reporters on Tuesday that it is “likely we will end up” relying on reconciliation in the end to pass much of the president’s proposal, adding Democrats still should “first do everything we reasonably can to negotiate bipartisan bills with the other side.”

 Asked if Democrats broadly support that strategy, Coons replied, “We’ll see.
 We just had a vigorous discussion.
 I’m very hopeful.”